 Separate and loosen the skin carefully from the breast, and then spread ¾ of the softened butter mixture, massaging gently.

-Place the halved onions, garlic heads, roughly chopped celery, and carrots along with the bay leaves and thyme in a large baking dish.
+Place the halved onions, garlic heads, roughly chopped celery, and carrots along with the bay leaves and thyme in a large roasting pan.

 Rub the remaining butter all over the turkey breast, and sprinkle on the rest of the seasoning.